Enterprise Architecture Benefits

 6. Meetings Schedule - When is everyone going to meet to discuss the creation of products, provide input, provide feedback, and use them?

-9. Enterprise Functions Overview (Structure Vision) - A document with a description and visualization of the main enterprise, business, and IT functions and domains that currently are applied to the organization.
+9. Enterprise Functions Overview (Structure Vision) - A document with a description and visualization of the leading enterprise, business, and IT functions and domains that currently are applied to the organization.

 10. Architecture Concepts Overview (Architecture Vision) - A document with a description and visualization of the main concepts that currently are applied to the organization.